-For the maximum leavening activity a starter should be used when it hits the peak of its rise.
-For a more acidic flavour we should leave it at its peak for as long as possible before it collapses.
-A starter that’s collapsed is weak, so it’s always best to vere on the side of under ripe, then over ripe.
+For the maximum leavening activity, a starter should be used when it hits the peak of its rise.
+For a more acidic flavour, we should leave it at its peak for as long as possible before it collapses.
+A starter that’s collapsed is weak, so it’s always best for it to be under-ripe, then overripe.

 What is the best time to use a starter for sourdough bread?